hpi-sam/dps.training_k/README.md

 ## Features
 The K-dPS offers the following features:
 - **Create Exercises**: Trainers can quickly create exercises by adding areas, patients, personnel and material to them and customize names.
-- **Dynamic Patients**: Patients dynamically change their state based on the material assigned and actions applied to them.
+- **Dynamic Patients**: Patients dynamically change their state based on the current state as well as the material assigned and actions applied to them.
 - **Real-time Interaction**: Trainees can interact with the patients in real-time by applying treatments, conducting examinations and more.
 - **Resource Management**: Trainees can assign personnel and material to different patients and manage the resources effectively.
 - **Triaging**: Trainees can triage patients based on their state and assign them different triage categories and move them to different areas.